- How do I enroll with Carma Billing Services? What are the charges?

 Your bill can be paid through your financial institution’s telephone banking or online banking.
 You can pay at your local bank branch or ATM.
 Cheques or money orders can be mailed to Carma Billing Services Inc., 132 Walsh Road, Lindsay, ON K9V 4R3.
 Please allow enough time for mailed remittances to reach the office by the due date.

 Customers wishing to pay by credit card may do so using our user pay credit card service by calling 1-888-971-6887.

 For convenient on-time payment, you can enroll in our pre-authorized payment plan.
 A pre-authorized payment enrollment form can be found on our website.
 Just click on the forms tab and then click Pre-authorized Payment.

 What are the payment deadlines?

-Our bills are due within sixteen days of issuance.
+Our bills are due within twenty days of issuance.
 If the due date falls on a Saturday, Sunday or Statutory Holiday, payment is due on the next business day.

 What are the penalties for late payment?

 A late payment penalty of 1.5% will be charged and added to the outstanding balance of all accounts unpaid after twenty days.
 Payments received are applied firstly to deposits and any arrears owing, secondly to any penalties outstanding, and thirdly to current charges.
 An account that is still in arrears sixteen days after the billing date may be subject to service disconnection.

 Why was there a late fee charged to my account?